 For example, you might have one buyer persona representing the primary decision maker for your product/service.
 You might have another one representing the person(s) who will actually use your product on a day-to-day basis.
 And there may be other potential stakeholders you regularly address in your sales process, such as procurement officers.

-After developing personas, identify the types of content you aim to create for each and map them to the stages of your sales funnel.
+After developing personas, identify the types of content you aim to create for each and map them to the stages of your B2B content marketing funnel.
 The key to winning at marketing is to create content that meets the customer at each stage of their journey.

 Typically, most marketers use a three-level funnel that includes the top (TOFU), middle (MOFU) and bottom (BOFU).